veronica-foltz/smart-pricing-engine/README.md

 The Smart Pricing Engine is a full-stack demo that shows how machine learning and optimization can be used to make data-driven pricing decisions.
 It combines a FastAPI backend with an interactive web dashboard to recommend product prices that maximize profit while accounting for costs, demand elasticity, and inventory levels.

-  - ML-driven forecasts: Elasticity models estimate how changes in price affect unit sales.
+  - ML-driven forecasts: Elasticity models estimate how changes in price affect unit sales

 Tech Stack